 Anxiety affects many people in different ways.
-Some people are naturally more anxious than others, while others can override their anxiety and carry on with their lives almost as soon as it starts.
-Fortunately, there are ways to survive college and avoid developing severe anxiety.
-Not all students struggle with the same levels of anxiety.
+Some people are naturally more anxious than others, while others can override their illness and carry on with their lives almost as soon as it starts.
+Fortunately, there are ways to survive college and avoid developing severe panic.
+Not all students struggle with the same levels of panic.

 1. Try to Keep a Positive Mindset